Police National Computer: History

-In 1969 the National Police Computer was to open in 1972.
+In 1969, the National Police Computer was set to be launched in 1972.
 Another government computer system was the GPO National Data Processing System, set up in 1969.

 Since its inception in 1974, the PNC has undergone numerous changes that were gradually introduced.
 The most notable was the introduction of the Phoenix (Police and Home Office Enhanced Names Index) in 1995.
 This format has been retained to the present day.

 The PNC is based on a Fujitsu BS2000/OSD SE700 mainframe and developed in ADABAS, with recent PNC applications held on UNIX servers.
-There are around 26,000 directly connected terminals and 25,000 terminals which are connected via local police force computer systems.
-The mainframe is connected to the end user by a multitude of ways, for high volume users (i.e. other police forces) via secure IP network, for low volume users a secure dial-up link provided by Cable & Wireless.
+There are around 26,000 directly connected terminals and 25,000 terminals that are connected via local police force computer systems.
+The mainframe is connected to the end user in several ways: for high volume users (i.e., other police forces) via secure IP network; for low volume users, a secure dial-up link is provided by Cable & Wireless.
 Another connection method is via an X.25 packet-switched network; this method is being phased out.
-Databases for vehicles and driver licences are copied from the DVLA databases in the early morning (there is no service loss when an update is in progress).
+Databases for vehicles and driving licences are copied from the DVLA databases in the early morning; there is no service loss when an update is in progress.
 The mainframe server is located at the Hendon Data Centre with back-up servers located around the UK.

-In 2005 the only back-up server was located next to Hertfordshire Oil Storage Terminal in Buncefield, which was the scene of a major civil emergency when it burned to the ground in December 2005.
-According to the Home Office the location had been assessed as low-risk notwithstanding that the site was 100 yd from a disaster hazard and the site and its surroundings burned to the ground.
+In 2005, the only back-up server was located next to Hertfordshire Oil Storage Terminal in Buncefield, which was the scene of a major civil emergency when it burned to the ground in December 2005.
+According to the Home Office, the location had been assessed as low-risk notwithstanding that the site was 100 yd from a disaster hazard.